ThomasMertes/seed7/src/read_me.txt

     make

-  After the compilation the interpreter executable can be found in the 'bin' directory and is also copied to prg/hi.exe.
+  After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/hi.exe.
+  If your get errors you can try mk_djgp2.mak instead.

   Note that the DOS version of Seed7 currently supports neither graphics nor sockets.